kushalkadaba/gamulous/graphics_asst/README.txt

-Changes made in rigtform.h
+Changes made in Picker.cpp
-1) Added constructor with parameters (Cvec3, Quant)
+1) Added code in all the TODOs, to maintain node stack
-2) Added constructor with parameter (Cvec3)
+2) Implemented getRbtNodeAtXY using colorToId

-3) Added transFact, linFact, doMwrtA, makeMixedFrame and rigTFormToMatrix in terms of RigTForm instead of Matrix4 form.
+Changes made in scenegraph.cpp

-Changes made in asst3.cpp
+1) Added code in visit and postvisit to maintain node stack
-1) Line no. 200 added g_arcball as a global handle to Geometry object
+2) Implemented the getAccumulatedRbt

-2) Line no. 245 - 255, added initArcBall to make the sphere geometry for arc ball
+Changes made in asst4.cpp
-3) Line no. 288- 297, added getArcBallRBT to return the current arc ball based on the viewmode and current object being manipulated.
+1) Copied from asst3.cpp
-4) Line no. 339 - 358, added code to draw the arcball in wireframe mode.
+2) Added new shader files used while picking.
-5) Line no. 383 - 391, added getDirection to get the normalized vector between the screen arcball center and the mouse click.
+3) Replaced the pointers to the cubes with shared_ptr to robot nodes.
-6) Line no. 394 - 434, added getMRbt() to get the M (manipulation rigtform).
+4) Implemented the constructRobot function to draw the robots.
-7) Line no. 591 - 606, added case 'a' to handle enable/disable arcball.
+5) Changed drawStuff function to use a different shader when picking.

-Changes made in matrix4.h
+6) Changed the reset function to reset all the parts.
-1) Removed doMwrtA, transFact & linFact.
+7) Added functionality for 'p' key.